MoralisWeb3/MoralisDocumentation/moralis-server/web3-sdk/account.md

 * `chain`(optional): The blockchain to get data from.
 Valid values are listed on the [intro page in the Transactions and Balances section](https://docs.moralis.io/transactions-and-balances/intro).
 Default value `Eth`.
 * `to_block `(optional): The block number on which the balances should be checked.
-* `address` (required): The address for which the native balance will be checked.
+* `address` (optional): The address for which the native balance will be checked.
 If specified, the user attached to the query is ignored and the address will be used instead.
+If user is not authenticated with a Wallet, then address has to be specified.

 ```javascript
 // get mainnet native balance for the current user